End Day: Global Pandemic

 In this scenario, a variant of influenza named the "Far East Virus" with similarities to SARS spreads to the UK after its patient zero travels from Hong Kong to London, then infects people on a London Underground train.
 The virus rapidly spreads across Europe and beyond without any containment, developing into a pandemic.
-Areas of the UK are quickly placed under quarantine.
-A young mother from London travels to one of the quarantine zones with her daughter to deliver a letter to her mother, who was a passenger on the flight from Hong Kong.
-She posts the letter through her mother's postbox, unaware that she is lying dead behind the front door.
-A man desperate to escape the quarantine steals the woman's car with her daughter still inside, but dies after crashing into a lamppost; a soldier on patrol nearby approaches the car and rescues the child.
+Areas of the UK are placed under quarantine.
 Countries around the world enact martial law and close their borders in an effort to slow the spread of the disease.
 These efforts fail, and the outbreak reaches the scale of the 1918-20 Spanish flu pandemic, killing millions of people.

 Supervolcano

-In this scenario, the supervolcano beneath Yellowstone National Park begins to become active, showing the initial signs of activity through volcanic earthquakes in Wyoming.
-Volcanic activity quickly increases in the area at an exponential rate, indicating that an eruption is imminent.
-A family of tourists visiting Yellowstone die after the ground surrounding a geyser explodes, sending their car hurtling down a hill right before Yellowstone itself explodes, incinerating everything within 100 kilometres of the caldera.
-The volcanic ash launched high into the atmosphere grounds civil aviation across Europe and North America and is expected to bring about a volcanic winter.
+The supervolcano beneath Yellowstone National Park begins to become active, showing the initial signs of activity through volcanic earthquakes in Wyoming.
+Volcanic activity increases in the area at an exponential rate, indicating that an eruption is imminent.
+A geyser and then Yellowstone itself explodes, incinerating everything within 100 kilometres of the caldera.
+The volcanic ash launched into the atmosphere grounds civil aviation across Europe and North America and is expected to bring about a volcanic winter.
 Survivors emerge from the wreckage of Denver, the city scorched by pyroclastic and lava flows.